lzl124631x/algorithm/string/rabin-karp.md

 * The hashes are `unsigned int`.
 * No mod number `m` is needed!
 It will automatically mod by `2^32` when overflow happens.

+Note that we should use `unsigned long long` for the hash to avoid hash conflict.
+For example in [1923.
+Longest Common Subpath (Hard)](https://leetcode.com/problems/longest-common-subpath/).

 ```cpp
 // OJ: https://leetcode.com/problems/implement-strstr/
 // Author: github.com/lzl124631x